Yixiao-Wang-Stats/Yixiao-Wang-Stats.github.io/_projects/Basketball Breakdown: NCAA Shiny App.md

 Or refer to the link at [https://yixiaowang.shinyapps.io/NCAA_Data_Archive/](https://yixiaowang.shinyapps.io/NCAA_Data_Archive/).
 Source code can be found on our [GitHub repository](https://github.com/Yixiao-Wang-Stats/Basketball-Breakdown-NCAA-Shiny-App).

+## Write-up
 The write-up for the project can be found in the navigation bar of the website.
-The detailed write-up is available [here](https://yixiao-wang-stats.github.io/files/NCAA_write_up.pdf)
+The detailed write-up is available:
+<iframe src="https://yixiao-wang-stats.github.io/files/NCAA_write_up.pdf" width="100%" height="800px" frameborder="0"></iframe>

+Or you can also download [here](https://yixiao-wang-stats.github.io/files/NCAA_write_up.pdf)

 ---